louvrecly/poster-gallery/README.md

 - Shows a list of movies with detailed information (e.g. title, released year, average rating, overview, etc.)
 - Search for a movie by title using keyword
 - Paginated search results
-- Filter movies with a list of genre toggles
+- Filter movies with multiple of genre toggles
 - Responsive UI to the device's viewport

 ## ⚙️ Tech Stack